-Meet at Minnesota's William O'Brien State Park in the morning and travel together with your group to your St. Croix River entry point at Interstate State Park - Minnesota.
+Meet at Somerset Landing in the morning and travel together with your group to your St. Croix River entry point at Interstate State Park - Minnesota.
 After a group orientation, unload gear, repack into Duluth packs, and get to know your surroundings as you embark down river amongst large basalt walls, carved into a canyon by ancient glacial meltwaters.
 Settle into your first campsite among towering white pines and spruce trees.

 Day 2: Search for bald eagles and great blue herons as you paddle to Osceola Landing.

 Rise to the aroma of coffee and breakfast before breaking camp and traveling downstream.
 Be on the lookout for bald eagles that grace the trees and sky.
 Great Blue Herons wade silently near the shoreline and Peregrine Falcons watch as we progress down the river.
 Take a break from paddling to stop for lunch and go for a swim.
 Arrive at your campsite near Osceola Landing.
 Set up camp, enjoy dinner and a fire under the stars, right on the banks of the river.